- What should a content style guide include?

-I lay out clear brand guidelines, including the 10 essential elements of a style guide.
+I lay out clear brand guidelines, including the 10 essential elements and new information on diversity, inclusion and accessibility.
 And if you already have a style guide, dust off the covers, crack it open and make sure it contains these elements.
 Feel free to add any that you’re missing.
 Style guides are living documents that need frequent updates.

 Ready to spatula-tize your style guide?
 Let’s go.